BinuBims/TKH_git_test/README.md

 5. Making a pull request.
 If there is a conflict, learning how to resolve it.

 6. Lastly, assigning someone to review changes before merging and understanding how to do that.

+- What was Erick trying to accomplish?

+Erick was responsible for adding user greetings and checking their names in the app.
+He had two files called welcome.js and getName.js.

+**getName.js** retrieves the user's age, and **welcome.js** checks their eligibility based on their age and greets them accordingly.